What is it?

 - You may find it difficult to 'switch' off if you are constantly connected.
 You will need to become familiar with the privacy and notification settings to ensure that you maintain a balance.

-- Not all aspects of the Office 365 package are currently supported by DD&T at University of Bath.
+- Not all aspects of the Microsoft 365 package are currently supported by DD&T at University of Bath.

 How Teeside University is filling the digital skills gap

 Glazunova, O., Kuzminska, O., V. Voloshyna, T., P. Sayapina, T., I. Korolchuk, V. E-environment based on Microsoft SharePoint for the organization of group project work of students at Higher Education institutions 2017.
 Information Technologies and Learning Tools 62, 98.

 Microsoft have produced an overview of accessiblility features in Microsoft 365 for Education.

 Further guidance and support

 Complete an online course on Microsoft Teacher Academy (log in with your University of Bath username and password to track progress) Streamline efficiency with Office 365 apps

 Complete an online course on Microsoft Teacher Academy (log in with your University of Bath username and password to track progress).
 Developing workforce ready skills in Office Online

 Complete an online course on Microsoft Teacher Academy (log in with your University of Bath username and password to track progress).
 Training teachers to author accessible content